Externalities: Definition with Positive & Negative Examples

 Positive Production Externalities

-Positive production externalities occur when a third party benefits from the production of another.
-The issue arises when the third party cannot be charged for receiving such benefits.
-For example, a bakery may send the smell of fresh bread through the mall.
-Yet all those who benefit are not charged, and the baker has no way of charging them either.
+Positive production externalities occur when a third party benefits from another’s production without being charged.
+For instance, a bakery that releases the smell of fresh bread through the mall benefits those in the vicinity, but the baker has no means of charging them.

 Some examples include: